Six months…I can’t believe that we are at the halfway point already.

 Also, most of the countries that we have visited love the United States.
 So far, Myanmar has been the biggest fan of the US, as taxi drivers and people on the streets wanted to show us where Obama spoke and toured through Yangon when he visited in November.
 When people ask us where we are from, they light up when we tell them the US.
 American culture is everywhere…on people’s clothing, in the movies they watch, in the products they buy, and in the food they eat.

 The four of us have adapted to being with each other 24/7 very well.
 It was hard at first, mostly for me, never having any time alone.
 Most of the time we are all sharing one hotel room with one bathroom.
 All four of us, sharing one sink, two beds, and a little bit of floor space, day after day.
 Having a third bed, or even a second bedroom, is a total luxury.
 We have always been close but this trip has brought us a lot closer together.
 When being together every minute of the day you are either going to end up loving or hating one another at the end of the year.
 Fortunately for our family it has gone the nicer route.

 We have become a family of five.
 Kara adopted her stuffed lion, Simba, at a gift shop at Kruger National Park in South Africa, and since then, this little guy has not left her side.
 Simba goes everywhere Kara goes, always carried in her hand or the crook of her arm, day after day.
-It’s one thing to see a young, blond girl walking down the streets of Kathmandu or Yangon, but a blond girl carrying a stuffed lion…adorable.
+It’s one thing to see a young, blond girl walking down the streets of Kathmandu or Yangon, but a little girl carrying a stuffed lion…adorable.
 Kara is the most stared at person in our family, and the biggest receiver of hugs and kisses and pinches on the cheeks from strangers.
 And Simba just may be one of the most beloved stuffed animals in the world.